Dairokuten Jinja (第六天神社)

 Cenotaph honoring those who served and died in all the wars from the Russo-Japanese War to World War II |

-When the Meiji Government ordered the separation of Shinto and Buddhism, the amatsukami (天津神) Omodaru-no-Mikoto (淤母陀琉命) and Imoayakashikone-no-Mikoto (妹阿夜訶志古泥命) were enshrined since they had been identified as Dairokuten-mao during the days of shinbutsu-shugo.
+Under the shinbutsu bunri policy (the separation of Shinto and Buddhism) introduced by Japan's newly-formed Meiji government, the kami Omodaru-no-Mikoto (淤母陀琉命) and Imoayakashikone-no-Mikoto (妹阿夜訶志古泥命) were enshrined, as they had previously been identified as Dairokuten-mao under the practice of shinbutsu-shugo (the syncretism of Shinto and Buddhism).

 Dairokuten Jinja's temizu-ya (left) and haiden (right) |